The last 32 round was played to a completion yesterday in Beijing.

-I saw very little from Liang Wenbo in action against Craig Steadman but for what I saw, Liang is back playing well and maybe just a bit more caution (or less crazy depending how you want to look at him).
+I saw very little from Liang Wenbo in action against Craig Steadman but for what I saw, Liang is back playing well and maybe just a bit more cautious (or less crazy depending on how you want to look at him).
 If he keeps this form, he could go deep this week.
 I hope he does although I barely dare to imagine the celebration if he manages to win the title …

 Here are the reports by Worldsnooker: